Galzuris/ResCraftJava/README.md

 # ResCraft J2ME

+### About

-2D blocky survival game, with craft, mobs and base building
+2D blocky survival game, with craft, mobs and base building.

 [Project page](https://galzuris.com/p/rescraft_java)

+### Note

+The code is messy, with singletons and superclasses due to severe performance and memory limitations on mobile devices.